buggyrace/buggy-race-about/docs/buggy-editor/distributing-the-code.md

       starts.
     </p>
     <p>
-      This means the students' forked repo and issues are already in place for them, and they just need to `clone` it locally to start work.
+      This means the students' forked repo (and issues, if you want) are already in place for them, and they just need to `clone` their own repo locally to start work.
     </p>
   </div>
   <div>